improvedk/improve.dk/source/_posts/where-does-sql-server-store-the-source-for-stored-procedures/where-does-sql-server-store-the-source-for-stored-procedures.md

 image_10.png

 Now let's see if we can find the procedure.
-On purpose I made it return “SELECT ‘AABBCC' AS Output” as that would be easy to search for:
+On purpose I made it return "SELECT ‘AABBCC' AS Output" as that would be easy to search for:

 image_12.png